iqis/iqis/content/vitae.md

 Senior Analyst, Performance Analytics / New York, NY / July - Oct 2017

 - Database schemas and data migration plans with MS SQL Server
-- Client-specific ETL pipelines, quality assurance routines and Tableau dashboards
+- Client-specific ETL pipelines & automation, quality assurance routines and dashboards on Tableau Server
-- Data encapsulation and versioning solution for preprocessing and exploratory analysis
+- Data encapsulation and versioning solution for preprocessing and exploratory analysis, with R6
+- Update and operationalize marketing mix model built with MCMC

 #### R.H.
 Smith School of Business, University of Maryland